 Chapter 7: International and mobile are key (18:50)

-Roku has stated they will expand internationally and that The Roku Channel will launch on mobile.
-Both moves are critical to the continued success of the company and executives declined to give any details of progress on either front.
+Roku executives have stated they will expand internationally and that The Roku Channel will launch on mobile.
+Both moves are critical to the continued success of the company, yet executives declined to give any details of progress on either front.

 As measured at 4PM on may 9th, 2019